Weston, WV

 My Experiences:

-The first trip we made to Trans Allegheny Lunatic Asylum was a short detour on our return home from a long weekend jaunt to Kentucky (Octagon Hall) and Tennessee (Bell Witch Cave) – post on these coming soon.
+The first trip we made to Trans Allegheny Lunatic Asylum was a short detour on our return home from a weekend jaunt to Kentucky (Octagon Hall) and Tennessee (Bell Witch Cave).
 At the last minute, we decided to drop by Weston and check out this asylum we have heard so much about.
-It had already been quite the weekend, with a lot of interaction with Spirit, so I was a little hesitant to be honest.
-We also had my teenage daughter in the car, and by this point, we have spent most of the last few days driving.
-That is a horror story in and of itself and reason enough to pause before adding on a few minutes to the drive.
+It had already been quite the weekend, with a lot of interaction with Spirit, so I was a little hesitant going in.
+We also had my teenage daughter, and by this point, we’ve been driving for days.
+That is a horror story in and of itself.
 But we wanted to check this place out for ourselves after years of hearing so much about it and seeing it investigated on some of our favorite paranormal shows.
-So we went for it…
+So, we went for it…

 As we drove through Weston, I was quite surprised at the state of the town.
 I had heard that it relied heavily on this hospital for its economy, with most residents working there or for a business associated with it.
 Without the hospital, this historic little town seems to be in distress.

-I stepped out of the car and looked at the building.
-I could see hundreds of Spirits standing behind the windows, some looking out, some standing a little back, others pounding on the window in what appeared to be a plea for help.
+I stepped out of the car and looked at the building, I could see hundreds of Spirits standing behind the windows, some looking out, some standing a little back, others pounding on the window in what appeared to be a plea for help.
 Men and women, young and old, various periods of dress… The worst for me were the Spirits who were full of rage and anger.
-Those are the scariest because I completely and totally understand their anger but once you are so fully consumed by something, especially anger – as these Spirits were – it becomes very hard to know how they will act or react to people and especially to me.
+Those are the scariest because I completely understand their anger.
+It becomes very hard to know how Spirit, so full of anger and pain, will act or react to people – especially to me.

 The impact was so strong, so overwhelming, so emotional that I began to feel it physically.
 The anxiety and panic came on strong.
 I began to feel the Spirits pain in various ways – sharp pain to the eye, pain in the head, jolting through my body, stabbing pain in my gut – and I got dizzy and sick.
-I also began to pick up on a dark presence, a dark energy, different than anything I had encountered prior to this.
-And I was intimidated and yes, a little scared.
-I was not in control and there was no way I could continue, let along enter that building.
+I also began to pick up on a dark presence – a dark energy – different than anything I had encountered prior to this.
+I was scared and intimidated and was not in control.
+There was no way I could continue, let along enter that building.

-It is very hard to explain, especially to the teenager I mentioned earlier who may have cheerfully jostled me at this point, that I could not enter the building.
-I encouraged them to go on ahead with a tour without me, but they caught on real quick that leaving me alone would likely be a problem.
+It is very hard to explain-especially to the teenager I mentioned earlier who may have cheerfully jostled me at this point-that I could not enter the building.
+I encouraged them to go on ahead with a tour without me, but they caught on really quick that leaving me alone would likely be a problem.
 So, despite everything, we took a few pictures outside the building and returned to our drive home.

-However, I wasn’t finished with Trans Allegheny.
-It had touched me deep inside, left a mark on me with all the pain, suffering and anger I knew Spirits – most who were good decent people in life – were stuck experiencing again… and again… and again… I knew I had to return, that even learning or experiencing a little more could help some Spirits in some small way… And I was right.
+Trans Allegheny touched me deep inside, left a mark on me with all the pain, suffering and anger I knew Spirit were experiencing again… and again… and again… I knew I had to return after broadening my abilities so I could help Spirits in some small way… And I was right!